 At Nudie Jeans, we consider our employees to be our most important resource followed by our products.
 They provide the vigor and strength needed for Nudie Jeans' future.
-The organization at the Nudie Jeans head office in Gothenburg covers all aspects of the business, including design, product development, sustainability, wholesale, retail, e-commerce, finance, marketing, supply chain management, customer service, IT and HR.
+The organization at the Nudie Jeans head office in Gothenburg covers all aspects of the business, including design, product development, sustainability, commerce, e-commerce operations & customer experience, supply chain, IT, brand and marketing, HR, and finance.

-We have been using Winningtemp as our engagement tool throughout the Nudie Jeans Group for the last two years.
+Since December 2021, Winningtemp has been our employee engagement tool throughout the entire Nudie Jeans Group.
 With Winningtemp, all employees anonymously answer four questions each week.
 The questions are all based on research in collaboration with the University of Gothenburg.
-The questions reference nine different categories: leadership, job satisfaction, meaningfulness, autonomy, work environment, participation, personal development, team spirit, and engagement.
+The questions reference different categories: Leadership, job satisfaction, meaningfulness, autonomy, work environment, participation, personal development, team spirit and engagement.